mohiandipta/mohiandipta/README.md

 ### Hi there, I'm Mohian Dipta

-- 👨‍💻 I'm currently learning some Javascript Framework
+- 👨‍💻 I'm currently learning Asp.Net
 - 🔭 I’m currently working on ...
-Nodejs
+React.js and asp.net
 - 👯 I’m looking to collaborate on ...
-Flutter
+Web application development using Node.js
 - 🤔 I’m looking for help with ...
-NodeJs
+Asp.net
 - 💬 Ask me about ...
-FLutter
+FLutter and Node.js
 - 😄 Pronouns: ...He/Him
 - 🕵 I love working with a technically strong team where I can collaborate to solve complex problems
 - 💬 Please feel free to contact me if you need any further information: <a href="mailto:mohiandipta.cse@gmail.com">mohiandipta.cse@gmail.com</a>